Phase II Watershed Implementation Plan: Reforestation Efforts

-Contact EPS using the information below.
+Contact EPS using the Reforestation Property Form.
 If interested, we will schedule a site visit to determine feasibility of planting.
 Unless requested, homeowners do not need to be present during the scheduled site visit.
 If conditions are deemed favorable to ensure tree survival, EPS will develop a planting plan and initiate the planting.

 If you are a resident of the Rodgers Forge community and received a letter from EPS about planting on your property, please review the Pre-Approved List of Tree Species (PDF) available for planting.